 - Introduction of re-skilling funds for retrenched employees.

-- Provision for Social Security Fund for unorganized workers.
+- Provision of Social Security Fund for unorganized workers.

 - Provision of gratuity on completion of one-year service as against 5 years.

 Agriculture Marketing Reforms to provide choices to farmers

 - Now, farmers are bound to sell agricultural produce only to licensees in APMCs.

 - A law will be formulated to provide choices to farmers to sell produce at an attractive price and enable barrier-free inter-state trade.

-- The legal framework will be created towards contract farming and enable farmers to engage with processors, aggregators, large retailers, exporters in a fair and transparent manner.
+- The legal framework will be created for contract farming and enable farmers to engage with processors, aggregators, large retailers, and exporters fairly and transparently.